There’s just something about a small, good looking handgun that makes me happy and the SCCY is no different.

 SCCY CPX-1 + 2 First Impressions

 Right out of the gate, we have to talk about the difference in the CPX-1 and the CPX-2, that difference being the presence of a manual thumb safety.
 The CPX-1 has one, the CPX-2 doesn’t.
-Given the double-action only nature of the gun, I opted for the CPX-2 and recommend you do as well, but if you want the thumb safety, the option is there.
+Given the double-action-only nature of the gun, I opted for the CPX-2 and recommend you do as well, but if you want the thumb safety, the option is there.
 Both are available in 9mm only.

-The SCCY CPX-2 is available in a wide range of factory colors combinations.
+The SCCY CPX-2 is available in a wide range of factory color combinations.
 You have the option of stainless or black for the slide, and nine different frame colors or black, white, red, tan, orange, pink, purple, teal, gray, and white.

 I don’t know of another manufacturer that has that many factory options on a handgun, so that’s a plus.

 Holding this $200, mostly-polymer gun, you’d expect it to feel cheap, but it actually feels really solid.
 There’s none of that Nerf gun type feel you get with a lot of similarly-priced firearms.

 This is in no small part due to the experience of SCCY owner Joe Roebuck.
 Joe is an engineer and a tool and die maker by trade, and he runs a tight ship on the shop floor.
 SCCY developed all their own tooling and machining processes for the CPX handguns, which is how they’re able to produce such a quality handgun at such a low price.

 Seriously, the CPX-2 has a total of 36 parts in it, the linkages are dead simple, and the slide and barrel are all machined out of bar stock.
 The grip is made from injection-molded Zytel which is plenty strong, but still lightweight and inexpensive enough to work with.